I’ll discuss how you can do an OpenCart to WooCommerce migration of your ecommerce store.

 Step 3: Configure your Migration Settings

 - Select the entities you want to transfer to your new store.
-You can tick one or some checkboxes to migrate certain entities, or click on ‘Select all’ to migrate all of them.
+You can tick one or some checkboxes to migrate certain entities or click on ‘Select all’ to migrate all of them.

 More importantly, LitExtension provides here more than 10 Additional Options to expand your migration possibility.
-For example, you can Preserve Products, Customers, Orders IDs on your Target Store, Migrate Customer Password, or Create the 301 Redirects on your Target Store.
+For example, you can Preserve Products, Customers, Orders IDs on your Target Store, Migrate Customer Passwords, or Create the 301 Redirects on your Target Store.

 You can also map language and order status to get them displayed correspondingly on your new store.
 This is great for those of you running a multilingual source store.